Event Staff Scheduling Software for event staffing managers who need to see who's available and schedule them quickly.

 There are also instances where the dish in question is a huge pain to prepare or takes a long time.
 For example, if the restaurant is busy and you are in a large party (like 8 people or more) and order a dish that takes 25 minutes to prepare, your server may tell you that we're out.
 Because if the restaurant is busy it's going to take at least 20 minutes before we can even start cooking your order.
 If it takes 25 minutes to cook your food, the whole table is going to start to complain at the 30-minute mark and wonder where the food is at (rightfully so).
 Rather than field complaints from a table of angry customers all night, it's easier to direct you to something quicker and mildly disappoint only one customer.
 A common misconception is that a server should be there to do everything you want, but really a server should be there to make sure you and your guests have the most enjoyable evening possible.
 If one person at the table is going to ruin the night for everyone it's the server's job to mitigate the damage for the party.

 Always remember, your servers have a tough job and it doesn't pay a whole lot.
 The next time someone screws up your order, let it slide.

 Quickstaff is staff scheduling software that helps event managers with contingent (freelance) workers.
 We help them by giving them a platform to manage their events and communicate with their staff.
 We allow managers to send out invitations for events and we monitor responses.
 Your dashboard shows who has responded and who hasn't and allows you to invite more people to cover your shifts.
-We also offer a free 14-day trial if you want to try it out.
-Thanks for spending some time with us today!
+Try it out and see for yourself with a free trial.

 Photo by Jay Wennington